ArchipelProject/Archipel/ArchipelAgent/README.md

 Archipel Agent is the small piece of software you need to install on each of your hypervisors.
 It will perform bridging between XMPP and Libvirt, and allows to add extensions.
-It will create a thread for the hypervisor and each virtual machines you run an the hypervisor.
+It will create a thread for the hypervisor and each virtual machines you run on the hypervisor.
 It it distribute under python setuptools package.
-You can install it directly from
+See <Installation>.

 # Get help